vinkla/hashids/README.md

 `$hash` will be :

-	7f41mUmf2U816fbiqip
+	6urs0I617ivuEfvI5iE

 ## Bonus

-Since these hashes are most likely to be used in user-visible places, like the url, created hashes will not include basic curse words by design, like the f-bomb or "#2".
+Since these hashes are most likely to be used in user-visible places, like the url -- no matter the salt value, they will not make up basic curse words by design, like the f-bomb or "#2".